skalarproduktraum/phd-thesis/chapters/fluorescence-microscopy.md

 Such a representation has been developed [@Cheeseman:2018b12], named the _Adaptive Particle Representation_ (APR).
 The APR non-uniformly resamples images and stores information only where it actually is, saving a lot of storage space, especially for sparsely populated images, such as from fluorescence microscopes.

-In the chapter [Rendering the Adaptive Particle Representation] we are going to talk about how to use this representation for fast and efficient rendering of lightsheet microscopy data.
+In [Rendering the Adaptive Particle Representation], we are going to talk about how to use this representation for fast and efficient rendering of lightsheet microscopy data.

 ### Smart microscopy requires smart interactions